Cold brew coffee makers come in all shapes and sizes and boy, are they cool.

 Today I will help you find a cold brewer by reviewing three of the most popular models.
 My review is based on what the industry experts recommend when cold-brewing, and reviews from Amazon verified purchasers that I call my coffee brigade.
 They are my virtual band of caffeinated cohorts that love coffee almost as much as I do, and recommend the best brewers to try, and more importantly, the ones to avoid.

 Are you ready to start cold brewing?
-Let’s find the best way to do it.
+Let’s find the best coffee makers for cold brews!

 Country Line Kitchen’s Cold Brew Coffee Maker